-November is Fraud Awareness Month, with International Fraud Awareness Week running November 14-20, 2021.
-It is the federal government's moment to remind consumers how to prevent and detect fraud.
-Leaders at the U.S. Department of Housing and Urban Development say they're committed to highlighting the many resources available to combat fraud.
+Fraud is so rampant in our society, the U.S. federal government deemed November Fraud Awareness Month in an effort to remind consumers how to prevent and detect it.
+Leaders at the U.S. Department of Housing and Urban Development say they're committed to highlighting the many resources available to detect a scam.

 According to the Federal Trade Commission, there are four key signs to identify a fraudster.

 - They pretend to be someone you know by using a variety of tricks to impersonate those familiar to you.
 That could be a loved one, your boss who’s on vacation, the government, a charity you support or a company with which you regularly do business.

 - They claim there’s trouble or a reward.
 Whatever the message is, it’s likely to get your blood pressure up.
 The imposters might be warning you of a problem with your account, a family emergency, computer problems or even fraud.
 Sometimes they reel you in with good news like winning the lottery or offering an unexpected refund.

 - The request is time sensitive.
 These swindlers want to play on your emotions, relying on you to act before you have time to think.
 They will do whatever they can to keep you on the phone or responding to their email.
 They will use threats, coercion and manipulation.
 Anytime something is urgent, it should be an immediate red flag.

 - They will always ask for money.
 They’ll also be specific about HOW they want you to pay.
 Common methods include wire transfers, putting money on a gift card, giving them access to your bank account or sending you a check and asking for a portion of it back.

 Now that you know tell-tale signs of fraud, here are some steps you can take to avoid being a victim:

 - Never give out your account login information or grant someone else access to your phone or computer.

 - Speaking of your accounts - monitor them regularly and be sure to flag anything suspicious immediately.